connexcs/docs/docs/developers/scriptforge.md

 ### Driver
 A driver works as an intemediary between ConnexCS and any external system.
 You can write drivers to bridge the ConnexCS DID provisioning system to a provider of your choice, or built more complicated alerts.

-**ScriptForge** allows you to write applications that run during specific system events.
-Currently, scripting functionality is supported in the routing engine, where it runs alongside the call setup process.
-Requests to your application are handled with a messaging bus which will queue applications that can't be processed fast enough.
-Applications that run in the routing engine must be completed quickly to avoid high PDD.

-!!! note "ScriptForge API"
-    See [ScriptForge API](https://docs.connexcs.com/developers/scriptforge-api/) for details on scripts and API reference.

 ## Basics
 Script & Apps typically start in the `main()` function and expects a promise to be returned.
 The first parameter is typically an object called `data`.